benbaptist/minecraft-wrapper/documentation/base.rst

          *i.e., 'essentials.list' should be on by default, so players* *can run /list without having any permissions*

+        :Args:
             :permission:  String argument for the permission node; e.g.
              "essentials.list"
             :value:  Set to True to make a permission default to True.

         :returns:  None/Nothing